kurtis-s/bnpzimnr/README.md

 # BNP-ZIMNR
-Implementation of the model described in the accompanying paper *A Bayesian Nonparametric Analysis for Zero Inflated Multivariate Count Data with Application to Microbiome Study*.
+Implementation of the model described in the accompanying paper *A Bayesian Nonparametric Analysis for Zero Inflated Multivariate Count Data with Application to Microbiome Study*

 ## Installation
 After installing [devtools](https://github.com/r-lib/devtools) run: